 Separation Anxiety with an Australian Shepherd Puppy?

-Last Updated on May 17, 2022
+Last Updated on May 4, 2024

-It is unclear exactly what causes separation anxiety, but there can be many contributing factors.
+It is unclear precisely what causes separation anxiety, but there can be many contributing factors.
 Factors include improper conditioning when people leave, prolonged time alone, early separation from siblings, or traumatic events like abandonment.

 Signs of Separation Anxiety